saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### Domain Name System (DNS)

 DNS is a discovery service.
 Translates machines into humans and vice-versa.
+One function of DNS is to translate domain name into IP addresses. e.g. www.amazon.com to 104.98.10.2

-It is a huge database and has to be distributed.
+It is a huge database and has to be distributed and resilient.

+When you enter www.amazom.com from your laptop, it just loads.
+Behind the scenes, for your computer to connect to www.amazon.com, it uses IP addresses.
+This conversion is transparent to you as your computer is connecting directly to the DNS system or its been configured to talk to a DNS resolver server on your behalf.
+This resolver server is running on your internet provider or your internet router.

 Parts of the DNS system

 - DNS Client: Piece of software running on the OS for a device you're using.
 - Resolver: Software on your device or server which queries DNS on your behalf.
 - Zone: A part of the DNS database.
-  - This would be www.amazon.com
-  - What the data is, the substance
-- Zonefile: physical database for a zone
-  - How physically that data is stored
+Zone is stored as a Zone file.
+  - Somewhere on the internet is one Zone file for Amazon.com.
+This file has a DNS record inside it which links the name (www) to the IP address your computer needs to communicate with that website.
+This Zone file is hosted by a NameServer.
+  So if you query this zone for www.amazon.com and then use teh result of that query (IP address), your laptop can communicate with the web server.
+This zone file can be located on potentially one or two of millions of name servers.

+DNS client => Your laptop, phone, PC etc.
+Resolver => Software on your device or a server which queries DNS on your behalf.
+(e.g. Client talks to DNS resolver)
+DNS Zone=> A part of teh DNS database (e.g. www.amazon.com) Zonefile =>Physical database for a Zone
-- Nameserver: where zonefiles are hosted
+Nameserver => Where zonefiles are hosted.

-Steps:

-Find the Nameserver which hosts a particular Zonefile.
-Query that Nameserver for a record with that Zone.
-It then passes the information back to the client.
+DNS resolver finds the nameserver that hosts a particular Zone file and then query that nameserver for a record that is in the zone file and then passes it back to the DNS client.

 #### DNS Root